Is Oshares U.S. Quality Dividend ETF (OUSA) a Strong ETF Right Now?

 Smart Beta ETF report for OUSA

-The Oshares U.S. Quality Dividend ETF (OUSA) made its debut on 07/14/2015, and is a smart beta exchange traded fund that provides broad exposure to the Style Box - Large Cap Value category of the market.
+Making its debut on 07/14/2015, smart beta exchange traded fund Oshares U.S. Quality Dividend ETF (OUSA) provides investors broad exposure to the Style Box - Large Cap Value category of the market.

 What Are Smart Beta ETFs?